 It's okay to be different

-Both religion and spirituality have been used over time to discriminate against people because of their beliefs.
+Both religion and spiritual differences have been used over time to discriminate against people because of their beliefs.
 Although spirituality and religion are two different things, they both can inspire some pretty heated debates.

 How is spirituality different from religion?

 Religion is a specific set of organised beliefs and practices, usually shared by a community or group.
 There are many different religions, with different rituals and teachings, but they all teach that life has a spiritual dimension, and that connecting with that dimension through meditation or prayer or other practices is good for us.

 Spirituality is more of an individual practice, and has to do with having a sense of peace and purpose.
 It also relates to the process of developing beliefs around the meaning of life and connection with others.

 Not everyone has religious or spiritual beliefs, and that’s fine.
 The important thing is to accept that some people place a lot of importance on this aspect of their lives, and to respect their right to believe whatever they want, even if you don’t agree with them.